ietf-teep/architecture/draft-ietf-teep-architecture.md

 2. ProcessTeepMessage: A message arriving from the network, to be delivered to the TAM for processing.

-For further discussion on these APIs, see {{?I.D-ietf-teep-otrp-over-http}}.
+For further discussion on these APIs, see {{I-D.ietf-teep-otrp-over-http}}.

 ### TEEP Broker Distribution